richburroughs/puppetdb_ignite/slides.md

 ## How do I get it?
 - Included with Puppet Enterprise
-- Open source users can install the puppetlabs/puppetdb module to install and manage it
+- Open source users can use the puppetlabs/puppetdb module to install and manage it

 ---